hl7-be/matchbox/README.md

 FHIR server will then be accessible at http://localhost:8080/matchbox/fhir/metadata.
 Static content will be accessible at http://localhost:8080/matchbox/static.
 A sample static HTML page at http://localhost:8080/matchbox/static/index.html includes a questionnaire, the mapping and the transformation.

+Other questionnaires are available as demonstration.
+There is also a file called BE.http that contains the requests to experiment directly with the API.
+(Can be used with VSCode with the  [http extension](https://marketplace.visualstudio.com/items?itemName=humao.rest-client)

-TO DO: see the [issue board](https://github.com/hl7-be/matchbox/projects/1)
+For TO DO list, see the [issue board](https://github.com/hl7-be/matchbox/projects/1)